-Being self-employed is very different to being a permanent employee.
+Being self-employed as a Bid Writer or Proposal Manager is very different to being a permanent employee.
 There are many more risks, but

 there are also many advantages.
 You will effectively be selling your experience, skills and time and